The causal effects of modified treatment policies under network interference: Introduction

 \section{Introduction}

-\jrssb{Scientists frequently seek to understand the causal effect of a given policy on an outcome $Y$ in a target population.
-Such policies commonly involve modifying the naturally occurring value of some continuous treatment or exposure $A$ for every population unit.
-Often, the scientist's ideal goal is to answer the question, ``how would the population mean of $Y$ change if the natural value of $A$ were increased or decreased?''}
+Scientists frequently seek to understand the causal effect of a given policy on an outcome $Y$ in a target population.
+Such policies commonly involve \jrssb{modifying the natural value of some continuous treatment or exposure $A$; that is, the value $A$ would have taken had its distribution been left unaltered \citep{Sarvet2025}}.
+Often, the scientist's ideal goal is to answer the question, ``how would the population mean of $Y$ change if the natural value of $A$ were increased or decreased?''

-\jrssb{\textbf{Modified treatment policies} (MTPs)~\citep{robins2004, munozPopulationInterventionCausal2012, haneuseEstimationEffectInterventions2013, young2014identification} are a class of interventions that define causal estimands well-suited for formulating such counterfactual questions about continuous exposures.
+\textbf{Modified treatment policies} (MTPs)~\citep{robins2004, munozPopulationInterventionCausal2012, haneuseEstimationEffectInterventions2013, young2014identification} are a class of interventions that define causal estimands well-suited for formulating such counterfactual questions about continuous exposures.
 An MTP can answer the question, ``how much would the average value of $Y$ have changed had the natural value of $A$ been increased or decreased by an increment $\delta$?'' where $\delta$ is chosen by the investigator.
 Hence, the MTP provides a \textit{causally interpretable generalization} of the commonly applied procedure of estimating a regression coefficient.
 In fact, under specific structural assumptions, the effect of applying the MTP $A + 1$ to every study unit is equivalent to the coefficient for the exposure $A$ in a main terms linear regression.
-Hence, though rarely mentioned explicitly by name, the causal effect of an MTP is a popular target estimand in studies that aim to evaluate policy effects on a population.}
+Hence, though rarely mentioned explicitly by name, the causal effect of an MTP is a popular target estimand in studies that aim to evaluate policy effects on a well-defined population.

-\jrssb{The causal effect of an MTP carries several key advantages over alternative estimands.
+The causal effect of an MTP carries several key advantages over alternative estimands.
 Unlike the causal dose-response curve, the MTP effect is identified even in settings where it may not be feasible---or, indeed, sensible---to deterministically set each unit's exposure to the same level.
 Consequently, the MTP effect is identified even when certain exposure levels may suffer from non-overlap among sub-populations.
-Furthermore, the MTP effect estimand admits semi-parametric efficient estimators, accommodating the use of machine learning to flexibly capture nonlinear relationships and thus allowing the investigator to minimize the risks posed by model misspecification.}
+Furthermore, the MTP effect estimand admits standard semi-parametric efficient estimators, facilitating the use of machine learning to flexibly capture nonlinear relationships and thus allowing the investigator to mitigate the risks posed by model misspecification.